-The quickest way to assemble it is with two people and then it takes about 20 minutes for the first assembly and, with a little practice, about 16 minutes.
+The quickest way to assemble it with two people.
+Then it takes about 20 minutes for the first assembly.
+And with a little practice, it will take about 16 minutes.

 Coleman donated a few small aids to the family tent to make it easier to set up.

 The tent poles are pre-bent, which reduces the effort required to bend the poles.
 They are also color-coded, so you can see at a glance where a pole belongs.